Montana/manifest/README.md

 The `docker manifest` command by itself performs no action, in theory it's `null`.
 In order to operate on a manifest or manifest list, one of the subcommands must be used.

 A single manifest is information about an image, such as `layers`, `size`, and `digest`.
-The docker manifest command also gives users additional information such as the `OS` and `arch` an image was built for.
+The docker manifest command also gives users additional information such as the `OS` and `arch` an image was built for:

 ![Manifest](manifest.png)